 3. Domestic travels:

-b.
+a.
 From and to your hometown, for Orientation and Reorientation.

-5. Orientations in home country and in the US (Pre-Departure Orientation, Arrival, Mid- Year, End of Stay, and Reorientation).
+5. Orientations in home country and in Japan (Pre-Departure Orientation, Arrival, Mid-

 6. Program enrichment activities.